Carondelet, St. Louis: History

-Carondelet was founded in 1767 by Clement Delor de Treget who was born in Cahors, Quercy in southern France.
-He obtained a grant from St. Ange and built a stone house.
+Carondelet was founded in 1767 by Clément Delor de Treget who was born in Cahors, Quercy in southern France.
+He obtained a grant from St. Louis Commandant Louis Saint Ange, and built a stone house.
 The village was first known as Delor's Village.
-Afterward, it was known as Catalan's Prairie, named for Louis Catalan, an early settler.
-Later the village was called Louisbourg, most likely in honor of Louis XVI, the king of France (1774-1793).
+It was known later as Catalan's Prairie, named for Louis Catalan, an early settler.
+The next name for the village was Louisbourg, most likely in honor of Louis XVI, the king of France (1774–1793).
 It is said that shortly after the territory passed from French to Spanish hands, Treget wished to have his commission as captain of the militia renewed.
-Since he was French and Baron de Carondelet, the governor-general of Louisiana, was in Spanish service, he feared that his commission might be refused, so he flattered Carondelet by naming the village for him and received his commission.
+Treget feared that his commission was going to be refused, since he was French.
+The governor-general of Louisiana, Baron de Carondelet, was in Spanish service.
+Treget flattered Carondelet by naming the village for him, and Treget received his commission.

-In the early days, the village was given the nickname Vide Poche.
-This name is often mistakenly translated as "empty pocket", which would rather be "Poche Vide" in French.
+The village was given the nickname Vide Poche in the early days.
+This name is often mistakenly translated as "empty pocket", which really is "Poche Vide" in French.
 This is a folk etymology that rests on a history of poverty among its inhabitants.
-As it goes, Carondelet citizens would have to buy flour from St. Louis, and often they could not pay for it, for their pockets were empty.
-Another explanation translates the nickname to mean "Empties Pocket," which makes sense in French, thus conveying the idea that it was a place where the pockets of those visiting would be emptied.
+The story is: the Carondelet citizens used to have to buy flour from St. Louis, and often they could not pay for it, because their pockets were empty.
+Another explanation translates the nickname to mean "Empties Pocket," which makes sense in French, thus conveying the idea that it was a place where the pockets of those visiting were going to be emptied.
 The inhabitants of Carondelet were noted for their hospitality and fondness for all kinds of sports and amusements.
-The St. Louis visitor would return home with emptied pockets - the Carondelet men may have had fleeter horses or have been more skillful card players.
-When a St. Louisan was asked to visit Carondelet on Sunday afternoon, he would reply, "A quoi sert, c'est un vide poche." (meaning: "Of what use, is a place that empties pocket).
+The St. Louis visitor would return home with emptied pockets - it is possible that the Carondelet men may have had fleeter horses or they may have been more skillful card players.
+When a St. Louisan was asked to visit Carondelet on Sunday afternoon, he would reply, "A quoi sert, c'est un vide poche." (meaning: "Of what use ?
+It is a place that empties pocket).
 Another nickname applied to Carondelet was "Pain de Sucre" or the "Sugarloaf."

 An in-depth study of several instances of Vide Poche in North America shed light on the complex history of this place name.
 It turns out that this name migrated to Missouri from the Saint Lawrence Valley and initially meant "the mill", for "Vide-Poche" was documented to be a nickname in New France for the mill and the original population in the area mainly was from Canada.
 This St. Louis Vide Poche is indeed known to have harbored a mill in its very beginning.
 It seems however that another identical compound meaning "pickpocket" added to the semantic load of this place name.